 Terry Altilio (19:38)

 I have a thought that I wanted to share with you who have lived this process.
-I have wondered having worked on the Oxford Text of palliative social work, then working on palliative care, a guide for health social workers.
+I have wondered having worked on the Oxford Text of Palliative Social Work, then working on palliative care, a Guide for Health Social Workers.
 In the process of doing that book, which is a primary palliative care book for health social workers, I began to wonder, this is similar to the way I think about identity, how...What do you lose when you establish an identity?
 What do you gain?
 What do you lose?
 And as we were working on the guide, we began to wonder, and I can speak for myself, if by becoming a specialist, did I distance myself from other healthcare social workers who were not specialists?
 Or did they distance themselves from me because I was different?
 I was lucky.
-I got to spend a lot of time with patients and families people told me that you're lucky because you have time to do this work.
+I got to spend a lot of time with patients and families ~ people told me that you're lucky because you have time to do this work.
 So I wonder what your thoughts are about that.
 If in create, and that's why it's so exciting to me that we're having this meeting with all different organizations because they're not all specialty organizations, They're not all specialists, if you will, oncology, social work, palliative social work.
 We have nephrology social work.
 Everybody's got a text, right?
 We all got a text and we all got a specialty in our name.
 And I wondered how you all think about that.
 I just would like to throw that out for wondering.

 Susan Blacker (21:10)

 So it was interesting.
 I recall a lot of conversation in the early 2000s when many palliative care teams were forming and physicians were advocating and often successfully securing funding to create a dedicated position on the teams they were creating.
 And then they were puzzled as to why tensions were emerging, why sometimes the social worker on their team was feeling there was a bit of friction with their colleagues in terms of differentiating the role, trying to figure out care handoffs.
-You know, what happens when that patient is well known to the oncology social worker and has been perhaps for Do you need to hand over care?
+You know, what happens when that patient is well known to the oncology social worker and has been perhaps for years ~ do you need to hand over care?
 Is there a fluidity that needs respected in terms of ⁓ relationships and what ought that look like?
 And it was a challenge, I think, as teams were forming and trying to figure all of that out.
 And so It was a question I was asked often by our physician colleagues is how do I navigate this?
 I create the right context?
 And in fact, I wound up writing a paper trying to help with some of those concepts just to even name where some of those pressure points might be coming from and how to try and navigate them. ⁓